aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 <!--END STABILITY BANNER-->

-This module allows asserting the contents of CloudFormation templates.
+Functions for writing test asserting against CDK applications, with focus on CloudFormation templates.

+The `TemplateAssertions` class includes a set of methods for writing assertions against CloudFormation templates.
+Use one of the `TemplateAssertions.fromXxx()` static methods to create an instance of this class.

-To run assertions based on a CDK `Stack`, start off with -
+To create `TemplateAssertions` from CDK stack, start off with:

 ```ts
 import { Stack } from '@aws-cdk/core';